 - Concretely describe how equipment and facilities, including laboratory space, will be provided in a manner appropriate for a "world premier international center."
-Include your procedure and timing. - Describe measures taken with regard to the research environment to sustain and strengthen research activities under conditions when international exchange is limited. - Concretely describe how the center will consider to arrange for its researchers to participate in the education of graduate students. - Describe new measures to improve or abolish existing systems and practices in the host institution to optimize the center's research environment. - Describe your measures other than the above to ensure that world's top researchers from around the world can comfortably devote themselves to their research within an international and competitive environment at the center.
+Include your procedure and timing. - Describe measures taken with regard to the research environment to sustain and strengthen research activities under conditions when international exchange is limited. - Concretely describe how the center will consider to arrange for its researchers to participate in the education of graduate students. - Describe new measures to improve or abolish existing systems and practices in the host institution to optimize the center's research environment. - Concretely describe the plans by the host institution to provide a support system and to work toward improving the environment for achieving gender balance. - Describe your measures other than the above to ensure that world's top researchers from around the world can comfortably devote themselves to their research within an international and competitive environment at the center.